 Our team at GRC is comprised of researchers from across the center, bringing together expertise in medical device and materials development, packaging, and flexible electronics manufacturing.
 Our efforts are further magnified by our collaboration with GE Healthcare Critical Care solutions and expert clinicians as well as industrial and academic partnerships with Materials Suppliers (e.g., DuPont), Electronics Manufacturers (e.g., Jabil) and experts in reliability testing (e.g., Binghamton University) and simulations (Georgia Tech).

 This project is just beginning, but the potential impact on hospitalized patients is significant.
 By enabling continuous, wireless monitoring throughout the hospital, patients will be able to rest and recover with fewer interruptions (e.g., bedside vital sign checks at all hours), potentially reducing length of stay.
 Continuous monitoring may also be able to indicate deterioration earlier than spot-checking, enabling faster, potentially less invasive interventions to keep patients on the path to recovery.
 Finally, universal monitoring will help to prioritize the efforts of the medical to concentrate on those patients whose condition is most in need of intervention to improve overall clinical outcomes.

 This project is just getting underway, but the combination of expertise brought to bear on this work puts us in an excellent position to combine the clinical grade performance required in this application with the low-cost, low-power solutions needed to create a mass-marketable, disposable clinical monitor.

 Capabilities utilized for Disposable, Adjustable Clinical Grade Vital Sign Monitoring Systems project

-Developing wide-ranging sensing materials & systems across many sectorsRead more
+Inventing and developing wide-ranging sensing materials and systems to provide solutions across many sectorsRead more

 Building and implementing technologies both internally and with production partners for medical and industrial applicationsRead more